About Lisa

 FALLING FOR YOU

-For ages 8-12, I have two books out:
+For ages 8-12, I have fourteen books published:

 IT'S RAINING CUPCAKES

-SPRINKLES AND SECRETS
+SPRINKLES AND SECRETS (a companion to the cupcake book)

 Can you tell me your birth date for a report I'm doing or a competition I'm in?
 For authors who are living, I think we need to be careful about giving out too much personal information.
 Identity theft is real.
 But I understand some of you really need at least the year in order to use my books in interpretive competitions.
 So here is the year I was born: 1967.
 Thanks and good luck!!

-I need some information for a report I'm doing on you at school.
 Can you tell me some interesting and fun stuff about yourself?

 How long have you been writing?
 Why did you become an author?